Dragging Copies Around

 Now we can test it:

-It works! it was this simple to set it up.
+It works!
+It was this simple to set it up.

 Adding Offsets

 We successfully implemented dragging in ct.js but there is still one thing we need to do.
-As you can see in the gif above, when we click on our copy to drag it; the copy positions itself so it's top left is at the cursors position.
+As you can see in the gif above, when we click on our copy to drag it; the copy positions itself with it's top left corner at the cursors.
 We can fix this by using two variables.
 One for the x offset and one for the y offset of the mouse according to the copy's location when it gets picked up.
-So let's go to the On Create
+So let's go to the Creation tab and declare them.

 this.xOffset = 0;